One of the most loved seiyuu, variety hosts and solo artists in Japan, Kenichi Suzumura, is the target for this Seiyuu Digest.

 A respected household name

 This period of time was his most prolific.
-In these span of 4 years, Suzumura‘s roles amounted and exceeded the impressive 60 credits – in anime, OVA, etc.
+In this span of 4 years, Suzumura‘s roles amounted and exceeded the impressive 60 credits – in anime, OVA, etc.

 Reprising roles for several successful anime franchises he’s been a part of, Suzumura has been everywhere since 2012.